The Volokh Conspiracy

 In the first part of their book, RW offer a helpful critique of the standard neoclassical economic conception of rationality (or at least more extreme versions thereof) underpinning many paternalist arguments.
 For example, they dispute the notion that it is necessarily irrational if a person lacks complete and consistent preferences that cover all possible choices that might come before her.
 In many cases, developing a complete set of preferences and ensuring that they are all consistent just isn't worth the cost of doing so, in terms of time and effort.

-Similarly, contrary to the assumptions of many scholars and others, there is nothing inherently irrational about "time discounting"—valuing present benefits more than similar future ones.
-People choose a dollar today over two dollars a year from now are not necessarily irrational, despite moral strictures to the contrary.
+Similarly, contrary to the assumptions of many scholars and others, there is nothing inherently irrational about "time discounting" - valuing present benefits more than similar future ones.
+People who choose a dollar today over two dollars a year from now are not necessarily irrational, despite moral strictures to the contrary.
 Thus, we should be skeptical of claims that such preferences justify imposing forced savings of various kinds, as many paternalists argue.

 RW also summarize evidence indicating that many standard cognitive errors often cited as justification for paternalistic policies are overblown.
 For example, as the work of Charles Plott and Kathryn Zeiler indicates, the "endowment effect" (supposedly irrational preference for things you already own over assets of similar value that you might acquire in the future) is actually mostly a combination of flaws in experimental design and largely rational reasons for preferring the bird in hand over one in the bush, in some circumstances.